Halcyon Creates Anti-Ransomware Protection for Linux

 To combat that, Halcyon Linux is powered via the Halcyon Anti-Ransomware Platform and secures Linux-based systems with real-time visibility and detections, integrated ransomware response, data exfiltration prevention, efficient performance, cross-platform coverage, and 24/7/365 security analyst monitoring.

-Jon Miller, CEO & Co-founder of Halcyon says of the new solution, "The fact that Linux systems usually are always on and available means they provide the perfect beachhead for establishing persistence and moving laterally in a targeted network, and they can be leveraged for data theft where the exfiltration is easily masked by normal network traffic."
+Jon Miller, CEO and cofounder of Halcyon, says of the new solution, "The fact that Linux systems usually are always on and available means they provide the perfect beachhead for establishing persistence and moving laterally in a targeted network, and they can be leveraged for data theft where the exfiltration is easily masked by normal network traffic."

 Miller continues, "As more ransomware operators are developing the capability to target Linux systems alongside Windows, it is imperative that organizations have the ability to keep pace with the expanded threat."

-At the moment, there is no indication about the pricing of the new platform, but you can request a solutions brief here and a demo here.
+At the moment, pricing information for the new platform is not available, but you can request a solutions brief here and a demo here.

 Related content